How Different Was My Town!

-Surrounded, as it is today, by hills and snow-covered mountains in the distance, Mansehra was a quiet little town, the tehsil headquarters (similar to a county seat in the US ) with a population of about 10,000.
-This was in the 1950s and 60s when I was going through school and college.
-Electricity had just come to the town, but loudspeakers hadn’t arrived yet.
-Not many people had a radio, and TV was 10–15 years away.
+Surrounded, as it is today, by hills and snow-covered mountains in the distance, Mansehra was a quiet little town, the tehsil headquarters (similar to a county seat in the US ) with a population of about 7,000.
+This was in the 1950s when I was going through high school.
+Electricity had just come, but loudspeakers hadn’t arrived yet.
+Not many people had a radio, and TV was many years away.

-It was noiseless but not dull.
-A few little restaurants (called hotels) in the bazaar played popular film songs on their gramophones to attract and entertain customers.
-They played the songs loud enough even for the people outside to hear them.
-One of the songs I still remember, repeatedly played, was a duet by Rafi and Nur Jahan, two popular singers of the time:
+A few restaurants (commonly called hotels) in the bazaar played popular film songs on their gramophones to entertain customers.
+They played them loud enough, though, even for the people outside to hear them.
+One of the songs, repeatedly played, I still remember, was a duet by Rafi and Nur Jahan, two popular singers of the time:

 یہاں بدلہ وفا کا بے وفائی کے سوا کیا ہے